peternjeru/mnumber-tutorial/README.md

 # Introduction

-This is a short tutorial on how to quickly implement MNumber API in your system. **Please request for access or support via [info.mnumber@gmail.com](mailto:info.mnumber@gmail.com).**
+This is a short tutorial on how to quickly implement MNumber API in your system.

 ### NB: This is not a free API.